 Our department is committed to the academic study of religion through an examination of the sacred texts, rituals, histories, theologies, philosophies, and contemporary expressions of diverse traditions.
 In our courses you will learn about specific religious traditions, such as Judaism, Christianity, Islam, and Buddhism, as well as the intersections and interactions of multiple traditions.

 If you are interested in professional ministry you will certainly benefit from our course offerings.
 However, a religion major or minor is also beneficial for a diversity of careers and attracts students with a wide variety of interests, many of whom double major in religion and another area of study, such as biology, management, music, or psychology.
-Click on the links below to learn more about how a religion degree can enhance your future career and enable you to make connections with other interests.
+Use the following links to learn more about how a religion degree can enhance your future career and enable you to make connections with other interests.